artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab1/README.md

   ![image](https://github.com/user-attachments/assets/05302054-3b8b-47fb-8af5-a8be4a61e9eb)

 - Compile the program (```Compile C program``` button: ![image](https://github.com/user-attachments/assets/5c90dbf5-fd59-439f-8258-5ba40bfe2c19)).

-- Execute the program in Ripes and check if the final result is correct.
+Run the code in Ripes and answer the following questions.

+    a.
+Confirm that the final result is correct.
-- Analyze the following items for the assembly program obtained by the assembler.
-You can both view the program in the editor and you can test execution step-by-step:
-    - This is the ```main``` function obtained.
+    b.
+This is the ```main``` function obtained after compiling the program.
-       - Analyze the two invocations of the ```eucl_dist``` function from the point of view of the RISC-V Calling Convention (analyze both the input and output parameters).
-       - Indentify clearly the prologue/epilogue and explain them.
+       i.
+Explain the two invocations of the ```eucl_dist``` function from the point of view of the RISC-V Calling Convention (analyze both the input and output parameters). ii.
+Indentify clearly the prologue/epilogue and explain them.

         ```asm
         00010264 <main>: